CisseK/monStagehng-20/README.md

 # monStagehng-20
 This repo is about my internship at HNG-i7.
-Here will be all the task related to that
+Here will be all the tasks related to that. more coming soon...